 Persistence is one of those many multifaceted words which are often misconstrued as something annoying, or negative.
 However, underpinning PERSISTENCE is DISCIPLINE.

 One of the areas of concern for entrepreneurs is burnout and loss of focus and basically exhaustion.
-However, when you employ discipline within your workflow, you have the ability to stay focused on accomplishing your goals, even if they are more challenging.
+Yet, when you employ discipline within your workflow, you can stay focused on accomplishing your goals, even if they are more challenging.

 There is a quote:

 Discipline involves having a plan, a goal, and a vision.
-Discipline is also the trait which allows persistence to pull or push you forward, in time of trials and tribulations, because your overall goal is usually bigger than the immediate gratification and you recognise that it is a key to unlocking success.
+Control is also the trait which allows persistence to pull or push you forward, in time of trials and tribulations, because your overall goal is usually more significant than the immediate gratification and you recognise that it is a key to unlocking success.